Last Updated: September 3, 2024

 Keen to move the family empire away from the outer boroughs and into Manhattan, in 1976 with his newly established trust fund and an additional loan from his father, Donald struck out on his own.
 Over the next few decades, Fred would loan at least $60 million to Donald for various projects, much of which were loans that were never paid back.

-One of his big early independent successes was the 1976 renovation of the Commodore Hotel into today's Grand Hyatt New York.
+One of his big early independent successes was the 1976 renovation of the Commodore Hotel into today's Grand Hyatt, New York.
 At the time, New York was in the midst of a deep economic depression.
 In the previous year, the Commodore lost more than $1.5 million on its operations.
 The Trump Organization, at Donald's direction, spent $100 million renovating the property over the next four years.
-It was generally viewed as an extremely successful and positive renovation for the property and city at large.
+It was generally viewed as an extremely successful and positive renovation for the property and the city at large.
 Donald sold his 50% stake in the building to his partners, the Pritzker family, for $142 million in 1996.

 In 1982, Donald began construction on what would become a 58-floor skyscraper on Fifth Avenue that today is known as Trump Tower.
-Trump tower has 238 residential units, three restaurants and several first-floor retail businesses.
+Trump Tower has 238 residential units, three restaurants, and several first-floor retail businesses.
 The top three floors are a triplex unit that has served as Donald's personal residence in New York City for decades.
-In 2006, Forbes valued Trump Tower at $318 million, or $288 million after you removed Trump's $30 million mortgage on the property.
+In 2006, Forbes valued Trump Tower at $318 million, or $288 million, after you removed Trump's $30 million mortgage on the property.
 In 2015, thanks to flagship luxury store Gucci, the value of the building had roughly doubled to $600 million.
 Today, with a slight downturn in NYC real estate values and a $100 million mortgage, the property is likely worth $400-$500 million.

-In the late 1980s, Donald expanded his portfolio to Atlantic City where he built a number of casino properties.
-His flagship Trump Taj Mahal Casino opened in 1990.
+In the late 1980s, Donald expanded his portfolio to Atlantic City, where he built a number of casino properties.
+His flagship, Trump Taj Mahal Casino, opened in 1990.
 The casinos were consistently money-losing ventures that required financial bailouts from Fred Trump.
 The Trump casino and resort ventures filed for bankruptcy several times between 1991 and 2009.

 Other notable Trump real estate assets today include: